The subcontinent of South Asia faces many developmental challenges due to the region’s many issues

 Water, Sanitation, and Hygiene (WASH)

 The NGO’s hygiene and sanitation program ensures children are kept free of potentially fatal diseases

 like diarrhoea and malaria, which claims lakhs of young lives globally.
 High WASH levels ensure better

 nutrition intake as they prevent diseases that prevent malnutrition, and overall community health.
 Save

 the Children runs multiple campaigns for WASH levels.

-fundraising to help Indian children gain access to a better opportunity.
+Donate to NGO fundraising to help Indian children gain access to a better opportunity.
 Donations power the relief efforts, ensuring that education and healthcare access remain priorities in all conditions.
 NGO Save the Children works with government bodies, corporations, civil society and other entities to

 provide every child a meaningful, dignified and independent future, efforts for which it has won awards